Cloth dyeing in a bucket. Cochineal. Natural dyes. Handmade silk scarf. Wedding accessories, micro production, textile design.

 How long does natural dye last?

 I get this question a lot and I'm always testing my textiles to see what practices can lengthen their color life.
 The short answer is that not all natural dyes are created equal in terms of life span.
-I use the most colorfast dyes: cochineal, madder, weld, indigo etc. Other dyes such as onion skins, beets, and turmeric are great for learning and experimenting with the caveat that their color will fade more quickly.
+I use the most colorfast dyes: cochineal, madder, weld, indigo etc. Other dyes such as onion skins, beets, and turmeric are great for learning and experimenting, with the caveat that their color will fade quickly.
+Many natural dyes that are washfast are still easily faded by extended exposure to direct sunlight.
+You can learn how to care for your naturally dyed textiles on my Care Instructions page.

 One of the things I've found is that A LOT of people who try natural dyes complain about quick fading or lack of color depth.
 This is almost always user-error.
 While natural dyes seem simple, it's important to remember there is chemistry at play and that minutiae matters.
 Small details mean the difference between gorgeous color and drab tones.